snowplow-archive/snowplow.github.com/_posts/2016-03-04-iglu-r3-penny-black-released.md

 Scala Repo Server is a more powerful alternative to our static schema repository, and its API is a superset of that repository's API.
 At the moment it offers the following additional features:

-* Authentication.
-In the static repo, anybody can view all schemas.
+* **Authentication:** in the static repo, anybody can view all schemas.
 Scala Repo Server supports both public documents and private documents which require a key to access.
 Multiple users with separate keys can use the same Scala Repo Server instance.
 Support for authenticated Iglu repos will be coming to Snowplow soon
-* Schema validation: attempts to upload an invalid schema will fail immediately.
+* **Schema validation:** in this server, attempts to upload an invalid schema will be rejected.
 This is in contrast with the static schema repository, which can hold invalid schemas, leading to errors at schema retrieval time

-**Please be aware that the Scala Repo Server remains in "beta" - we continue to recommend using S3-based static schema repositories for Iglu in conjunction with Snowplow for all production use cases; there are no plans to move Iglu Central over to the Scala Repo Server at this time.**
+**Please be aware that the Scala Repo Server remains in "beta" - we continue to recommend using S3-based static schema repositories for Iglu in conjunction for all production use cases, including with Snowplow; there are no plans to move Iglu Central over to the Scala Repo Server at this time.**

 <h2 id="beanstalk">2.
 Elastic Beanstalk deployment</h2>

 Scala Repo Server can now run on AWS Elastic Beanstalk!

 Elastic Beanstalk will automatically configure and manage the EC2 instances needed to run the app.
 Instructions are available on the [Setting up Iglu Server on AWS][beanstalksetup] wiki page.

 <h2 id="usage">3.
 Using the Scala Repo Server</h2>